How to Disassemble an AR

 Orient the bolt upwards and tap the back of the BCG on a solid surface to dislodge the firing pin.
 The firing pin should fall out of the rear of the BCG.
 If the BCG is particularly dirty, you may need to help the firing pin out by pulling it from the rear with a small screwdriver or needle nose pliers.

 Push the bolt to the rear position in the carrier.
-The cam pin can now rotate in the carrier.
+The cam pin can now rotate in the bolt.

-TIP: If you are using an index-marked cam pin, take note of the position of the index mark.
+If you are using an index-marked cam pin, take note of the position of the index mark.
+You should reinstall the cam pin with the index mark oriented the same way to minimize wear of the upper receiver.

 Rotate the cam pin so that the long side of the rectangular head is in line with the length of the BCG.
 Lift the cam pin out of the carrier.
 This will release the bolt.